 Once the dog is reliably overcoming the hurdles on command with no assistance from you, only say ‘stand’ for a split second before you say ‘jump’, followed immediately by ‘good’.
 If your dog doesn’t jump straight away, give them another moment or two before releasing them with positive reinforcement.

 Practice this agility training exercise every day until *both* commands can be sent successfully without any input from you on when to stand or jump.

 Tug of War Games is a great way to practice agility for your dog.
 Tug of War is a game where you and your puppy take turns pulling on a rope until one or both can’t hold it anymore.

 The idea is that your dog learns to balance himself as he pulls the rope, which will improve his agility skills.
 I first tested this myself with my dog before deciding to play with him.

 Top Tip Teach your puppy the command “leave” before playing tugging games that way, you are always in control

 5. Teach Your Dog to Stay in a Corner or on a Mat

-At first, you may need to help guide them back to their mat after each time they go away from it, but soon your dog will begin to understand the routine and will learn to stay on their mat for an extended period of time.
+At first, you may need to help guide them back to their mat each time they leave it, but soon your dog will begin to understand the routine and will learn to stay on their mat for an extended period.